southgate/southgate.github.io/_drafts/2015-03-05-hong-king-via-edinburgh.md

-# New Years in Edinburgh with a stop in Hong Kong (BA F, BA J, CX F)
+# Round the world for New Years in Edinburgh and a stop in Hong Kong (BA F, BA J, CX F)

 ### Planning

 Sometime in May 2014 I started thinking about my next award trip as I had a fair number of miles that needed to be burned before another devaluation made our lives slightly less amazing.

-I had 60k Dividend Miles already, on top of which I took advantage of the share miles promo available at the time whereby you could get up to 100% bonus when sharing your miles with someone.
+I had 60k Dividend Miles already, on top of which I took advantage of the share miles promo available at the time wherein you could get up to 100% bonus when sharing your miles with someone.
 I found a co-conspirator on flyertalk and edged my balance up to 125k.

 My extended family in the UK were planning to rent a house near Edinburgh for New Years so I started planning around that.
 US Airways had just recently ended the 90k mile award for business class from North America to North Asia with a stopover in Europe.
 That award now prices at 110k but you can still book first class for 120k miles: a great deal for a round the world trip in first.
 I set about finding availability to somewhere in North Asia via the UK.